towolf/towolf.github.com/docs/PsychGLImageProcessing/CreatePseudoGrayLUT.markdown

 # Further explanation:

-The technique to represent 10.7 bits \(log2\(1786\)\) of luminance on a 8 bit display is called "Pseudo Gray" or "Bit\-Stealing".
+The technique to represent 10.7 bits \(log2\(1786\)\) of luminance on a 8 bit display is called "Pseudo Gray" or "Bit-Stealing".
 It adds small delta values to the different color channels to "tilt" the RGB color vector of each pixel a bit away from the "pure luminance' axis.
 This slight tilt, combined with the different emission characteristics of red, green and